Henry Hudson: Expeditions of 1607 and 1608

 In 1607, the Muscovy Company of England hired Hudson to find a northerly route to the Pacific coast of Asia.
 At the time, the English were engaged in an economic battle with the Dutch for control of northwest routes.
-It was thought that, because the sun shone for three months in the northern latitudes in the summer, the ice would melt and a ship could make it across the "top of the world".
+It was thought that, because the sun shone for three months in the northern latitudes in the summer, the ice would melt, and a ship could make it across the "top of the world".

 On 1 May 1607, Hudson sailed with a crew of ten men and a boy on the 80-ton Hopewell.
 They reached the east coast of Greenland on 13 May, coasting northward until 22 May.
 Here the party named a headland "Young's Cape", a "very high mount, like a round castle" near it "Mount of God's Mercy" and land at 73° north latitude "Hold with Hope".
 After turning east, they sighted "Newland" (Spitsbergen) on 27 May near the mouth of the great bay Hudson later simply named the "Great Indraught" (Isfjorden).

-On 13 July, Hudson and his crew estimated that they had sailed as far north as 80° 23′ N, but more likely only reached 79° 23′ N. The following day they entered what Hudson later in the voyage named "Whales Bay" (Krossfjorden and Kongsfjorden), naming its northwestern point "Collins Cape" (Kapp Mitra) after his boatswain, William Collins.
+On 13 July, Hudson and his crew estimated that they had sailed as far north as 80° 23′ N, but had more likely only reached 79° 23′ N. The following day they entered what Hudson later in the voyage named "Whales Bay" (Krossfjorden and Kongsfjorden), naming its northwestern point "Collins Cape" (Kapp Mitra) after his boatswain, William Collins.
 They sailed north the following two days.
 On 16 July, they reached as far north as Hakluyt's Headland (which Thomas Edge says Hudson named on this voyage) at 79° 49′ N, thinking they saw the land continue to 82° N (Svalbard's northernmost point is 80° 49′ N) when really it trended to the east.
 Encountering ice packed along the north coast, they were forced to turn back south.
 Hudson wanted to make his return "by the north of Greenland to Davis his Streights (Davis Strait), and so for Kingdom of England", but ice conditions would have made this impossible.
 The expedition returned to Tilbury Hope on the River Thames on 15 September.

 Hudson reported large numbers of whales in Spitsbergen waters during this voyage.
 Many authors credit his reports as the catalyst for several nations sending whaling expeditions to the islands.
-This claim is contentious—others have pointed to strong evidence that it was Jonas Poole's reports in 1610, that led to the establishment of English whaling, and voyages of Nicholas Woodcock and Willem Cornelisz van Muyden in 1612, which led to the establishment of Dutch, French and Spanish whaling.
-The whaling industry itself was built by neither Hudson nor Poole—both were dead by 1612.
+This claim is contentious; others have pointed to strong evidence that it was Jonas Poole's reports in 1610, that led to the establishment of English whaling, and voyages of Nicholas Woodcock and Willem Cornelisz van Muyden in 1612, which led to the establishment of Dutch, French and Spanish whaling.
+The whaling industry was built by neither Hudson nor Poole—both were dead by 1612.